OpenEvalProject/evals/manuscripts/elife-73055/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/03dwxvb85 Department of Biochemistry, School of Chemical and Life Sciences, Jamia Hamdard University Delhi India
+1. Department of Biochemistry, School of Chemical and Life Sciences, Jamia Hamdard University Delhi India ([ROR:03dwxvb85](https://ror.org/03dwxvb85))
-2. https://ror.org/00za53h95 Department of Infectious Diseases, Centre for Tuberculosis Research, Johns Hopkins University Baltimore United States
+2. Department of Infectious Diseases, Centre for Tuberculosis Research, Johns Hopkins University Baltimore United States ([ROR:00za53h95](https://ror.org/00za53h95))
-3. https://ror.org/01qjqvr92 Translational Health Science and Technology Institute, NCR Biotech Science Cluster Faridabad India
+3. Translational Health Science and Technology Institute, NCR Biotech Science Cluster Faridabad India ([ROR:01qjqvr92](https://ror.org/01qjqvr92))
-4. https://ror.org/01dr6c206 4Jerzy Haber Institute of Catalysis and Surface Chemistry, Polish Academy of Sciences Niezapominajek Poland
+4. 4Jerzy Haber Institute of Catalysis and Surface Chemistry, Polish Academy of Sciences Niezapominajek Poland ([ROR:01dr6c206](https://ror.org/01dr6c206))

 † Corresponding author

 ## Abstract

-L,D -transpeptidase function predominates in atypical 3 → 3 transpeptide networking of peptidoglycan (PG) layer in Mycobacterium tuberculosis .
-Prior studies of L,D -transpeptidases have identified only the catalytic site that binds to peptide moiety of the PG substrate or β-lactam antibiotics.
+L,D-transpeptidase function predominates in atypical 3 → 3 transpeptide networking of peptidoglycan (PG) layer in Mycobacterium tuberculosis.
+Prior studies of L,D-transpeptidases have identified only the catalytic site that binds to peptide moiety of the PG substrate or β-lactam antibiotics.
 This insight was leveraged to develop mechanism of its activity and inhibition by β-lactams.
 Here, we report identification of an allosteric site at a distance of 21 Å from the catalytic site that binds the sugar moiety of PG substrates (hereafter referred to as the S-pocket).
 This site also binds a second β-lactam molecule and influences binding at the catalytic site.
 We provide evidence that two β-lactam molecules bind co-operatively to this enzyme, one non-covalently at the S-pocket and one covalently at the catalytic site.
-This dual β-lactam-binding phenomenon is previously unknown and is an observation that may offer novel approaches for the structure-based design of new drugs against M. tuberculosis .
+This dual β-lactam-binding phenomenon is previously unknown and is an observation that may offer novel approaches for the structure-based design of new drugs against M. tuberculosis.

 ## Introduction